kukom6/Fitness/README.md

 <li>Each of the days will be show notification for deficit or excess nutritional values which set user.</li>
 <li>Each of the days is divided in categories (breakfast, lunch, dinner, snack)</li>
 <li>Application views statistic values in the graph.</li>
-<li>The user can enter your weight, height and goals at the first start.</li>
 <li>Backup or restore database with foods and exercises.</li>
 </ul>
 <br>